Migelo/pygad/README.md

 ```

 The third step of downloading the [Bruzual & Charlot (2003) SSP models][BC03] is optional but recommended (since required for standard star plotting routines).
+You probably need to adjust the path to it in the `gadget.cfg`.

 If you have problems or want a more detailed explanation, see the [wiki][WikiInstallation].
 In particular, we want to point to the [FAQ section][FAQ] there.